 The Shorter Story

 Dori Ostermiller is the founding director of Writers in Progress, and the author of a novel, Outside the Ordinary World (MIRA, 2010) which was an Indie Best pick and an MLA must-read, published in several countries.
 Dori holds an MFA from the University of Massachusetts.
 Her work has appeared in numerous literary journals, including The Bellingham Review, Alligator Juniper, Bellowing Ark, Peregrine, Calliope, Roanoke Review, Chautauqua Literary Journal, The American, The Massachusetts Review and Rumpus, among many others.
 Dori has worked for over two decades as an editor, and has taught literature and writing at the University of Massachusetts, Westfield State College, Springfield College, Holyoke Community College and Bay Path College.
 She is the recipient of a Massachusetts Cultural Council Artist’s Fellowship, a Tobias Wolf Fiction award and a Walker Gibson award, among others.
-Dori lives in Northampton, with her husband, two daughters and a very pampered Australian Shepherd.
-She is at work on her second book.
+Dori lives in Northampton, with her husband, two daughters and a very pampered Border Collie/Lab named Sammy.
+She is at work on a second book.